-Most people know how to do a simple average, but have trouble with a weighted average.
+Most people know how to do a simple average, but have trouble with Weighted Average Inventory Method (or WAC).
 Weighted averages are all around us, although you may not have realized it.
 In most classes, your grade is calculated using a weighted average.
 Not all assignments count the same when calculating your final grade.
 Some assignments count more than others.
 Your professor is giving more weight to tests than to homework.
 Your final exam might have more weight than a regular exam.

 In accounting, weight is given based on the number of units.
 Say we sold two units last month, one was $100 and one was $500.
 What is the average cost? $500 + $100 = $600 / 2 = $300.
 How would the average change if we sold two units at $100 and one at $500?
 The average would be closer to $100 because there are two units pulling the average down. $500 + $100 + $100 = $700 / 3 = $233.33.
 We gave more weight to the $100 units because there were more of them.

 When dealing with large numbers of units, rather than adding them up individually, we can calculate the total cost of the units and divide by the total number of units.
 What if we had 20 units at $100 and 10 units at $500.
 You might notice that the ratio of $100 units to $500 units is still the same (2:1).
 Let’s do the calculation to confirm that the weighted average will be the same.
 Check out our video explanation at the bottom of the post!

 The total cost of all the units is $7,000 and there are 30 units.
 Divide $7,000 by 30 and the weighted average is $233.33.

 Weighted average periodic is probably the easiest of all the inventory methods.
 Since the calculation is done at the end of the period, we figure out the total cost of goods available for sale and divide by the number of units.
 It is helpful to separate the purchases from the sales.